jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/05- Maps.md

 It's started with a `%{`, ended with a `}`, and in between consists of key-value pairs separated by commas.
 Each key-value pair has a key (such as "name") before the `=>` symbol (sometimes called the "rocket") and a value (such as "Enterprise") after the `=>` symbol.

-We can interact with this map using the methods in the `Map` module.
+We can interact with this map using the functions in the `Map` module.

 ```elixir
 iex(1)> Map.get(LearningElixir.my_map, "mission")